jackhumbert/fardriver-controllers/MANUAL.md

 ## 10.7 Alarm Delay

 Burglar alarm generates alarm recovery delay time setting, default 500ms Select a multiple of 100.
-The use of digits:1~9 means that the brakes do not respond within 100RPM~900RPM.
+The use of digits: 1-9 means that the brakes do not respond within 100RPM-900RPM.
 0 means that the brakes respond.

 | Tens digits (H59) | One Line Display | When the READY lamp turns | One Line Electronic Brake Status (H60) |
 |---|----|---|---|